Warren Spahn rumors, news

 • This Day in Braves History: John Smoltz picks up his 200th career win

 Braves Franchise History 1957 - Cubs rookie Frank Ernaga hits a solo home run and then triples in his first two major league at-bats against Warren Spahn.
 The Cubs beat the Braves 5-1 and Ernaga is the second National League rookie to debut with a triple and a homer.
 He will hit one more home run in his major league career.
-1992 - John Smoltz sets a franchise record by striking out 15 in a 2-1 wi...2023See more articles John Smoltz
+1992 - John Smoltz sets a franchise record by striking out 15 in a 2-1 wi...2023Check it out John Smoltz

 -